-Madison College promotes "color" campaigns to bring awareness to Sexual Assault Awareness Month (April) and Domestic Violence Awareness Month (October).
-The college community is encouraged to show support of those impacted by sexual assault and/or domestic violence by going "teal" / "purple:"
+Madison College promotes "color" campaigns to bring awareness to Campus Safety Awareness Month (September), Domestic Violence Awareness Month (October), and Sexual Assault Awareness Month (April) among other awareness months.
+The college community is encouraged to show support of those impacted by sexual assault and/or domestic violence by going "orange", "teal", or "purple". etc. The college community is encouraged to:

-- Changing their social media profile picture or email signature to a "color" ribbon icon. - Change their teleconferencing background image to a "color" image during the month. - Help turn Madison College the color of the awareness month by sharing a selfie wearing the "color." - Wearing the identified "color" on specific days of the month.
+- Change their social media profile picture or email signature to a "color" ribbon icon. - Change their teleconferencing background image to a "color" image during the month. - Help turn Madison College the color of the awareness month by sharing a selfie wearing the "color" - Wearing the identified "color" on specific days of the month.